Diets Rich in Vitamin K May Benefit Your Heart Health

 Diets high in vitamin K are associated with a reduced risk of atherosclerotic cardiovascular disease (ASCVD), according to a study published online in the Journal of the American Heart Association.

-ASCVD is a category of disease that results from the build-up of fat in your arteries, reducing blood flow to certain regions of your body and resulting in serious events like a heart attack, stroke, or reduced blood flow to your arms or legs (peripheral artery disease).
+ASCVD is a category of disease that results from the build-up of fat in the arteries, reducing blood flow to certain regions of the body and resulting in serious events like a heart attack, stroke, or reduced blood flow to the arms or legs (peripheral artery disease).

 What is vitamin K and why is it important?

 Vitamin K is found in many foods we eat and exists in 2 forms; vitamin K 1 and vitamin K 2.
 They are fat-soluble vitamins with important roles in blood clotting and regulating blood calcium levels (which can affect your risk of bone disease).

 - Brussel Sprouts